 What is Temperature Coefficient of Resistance?

-For pure metals, it is positive, means the resistance increases with temperature.
-For the elements like carbon, silicon, and germanium, this coefficient is negative, means the resistance decreases with increasing temperature.
+For unadulterated metals, it is sure, implies the resistance increments with temperature.
+For the components like carbon, silicon, and germanium, this coefficient is negative, implies the opposition diminishes with expanding temperature.
 Thus, to make highly precise resistances where resistance does not change alloys are required.

 Let us take a conductor having a resistance of R0 at 0oC and Rt at toC respectively.
-From the equation of resistance variation with temperature we get
+From the condition of resistance variation with temperature we get

 This αo is called temperature coefficient of resistance of that substance at 0oC.
-From the above equation, it is clear that the change in electrical resistance of any substance due to temperature mainly depends upon three factors –
+From the above equation, it is clear that the change in electrical resistance of any substance because of temperature basically relies on three variables –

 - the value of resistance at initial temperature,